Perfect paper bag snowflakes? Yes, it’s possible! Discover the surprising trick I learned (the hard way) for flawless results every time.

 close up of Paper Bag Snowflake all finished

 While I was making this winter craft, I made a few of these mistakes and learned the hard way while making them.
-Here’s what you need to know to create flawless paper bag snowflakes.
+Here’s what you need to know to create flawless paper bag snowflakes this year.

 Mistake #1: Cutting Too Close to the Bottom

 Remember that seam at the bottom of the paper bag?
-It’s like the unsung hero holding your snowflake together.
+It actually holds your snowflake together.
 Cutting too close to it (or worse, into it!) is a recipe for disaster.
 Imagine your snowflake gracefully unfolding into a beautiful star… only to have its legs fall off at the ankles.
 Ouch!
 Stick to snipping above the seam, and your snowflake will remain structurally sound even after a playful gust of wind.

 Mistake #2: The Symmetry Struggle

 Achieving perfectly symmetrical snowflakes can be tricky, especially if you’re freehanding your cuts.
-But there are ways to tame the chaos!
 Focus on creating clean cuts in the bags to ensure your snowflake emerges with twin arms and equal-sized branches.
 More on how to do this is below!

 Mistake #3: Glue Gone Rogue